N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 Code: **`plt.show()`**
 - Function: Displays the heatmap plot.
 - Purpose: To render the plot and make it visible.

+#### 📊 CHART ANALYSIS:
+1. Correlation Between Streams and Musical Attributes
+- Danceability%: The correlation between streams and danceability_% is low, with a coefficient around -0.09 in the left matrix and -0.094 in the right matrix.
+This suggests a weak and slightly negative relationship, indicating that higher danceability does not necessarily lead to more streams.
+- Energy%: The energy_% attribute shows an even weaker correlation with streams, with a value of -0.04 in the left matrix and -0.036 in the right matrix.
+This near-zero value indicates virtually no relationship between a track’s energy level and its number of streams.
+- BPM: The bpm attribute has a negligible correlation with streams, approximately -0.02 to -0.025 across both matrices.
+This minimal value shows that tempo, represented by bpm, has almost no effect on the streaming numbers.
+Overall, none of these musical attributes (danceability, energy, bpm) have a strong influence on the number of streams.
+The weak correlations suggest that other factors beyond these musical features likely play a more significant role in determining a track’s popularity.

+2. Correlation Between Danceability% and Energy%, and Valence% and Acousticness%
+- Danceability% and Energy%: The correlation between danceability_% and energy_% is moderate and positive, with values around 0.16 in both matrices.
+This indicates that tracks with higher danceability tend to also have slightly higher energy levels, though the relationship is not strong.
+- Valence% and Acousticness%: The correlation between valence_% and acousticness_% is moderate and negative, approximately -0.55 in both matrices.
+This negative correlation suggests that more acoustic tracks tend to have lower valence (less positive emotion) and vice versa.

  ___
 ## PROBLEM 6